 - if the deceased was in a civil partnership, the name, date of birth and occupation of the partner

-- a white BD8 form to be completed and sent by you, with any benefit or pension details to the Department of Work and Pensions.
+- a BD8 form which you can complete and forward to the Department of Work and Pensions.